jdobyns/sloth/README.md

 Prerequisites
 -------------
--Working docker, docker-machine, and docker-compose commands -API credentials for your chosen provider (or working virtualbox environment for testing locally)
+- Working docker, docker-machine, and docker-compose commands
+- API credentials for your chosen provider (or working virtualbox environment for testing locally)

 Getting Started
 ----------------